-Once a pupil has started at the College, any requests for a change of House should be made to the Deputy Head (Pastoral) and will only be possible in exceptional circumstances of pastoral need and if there is a space in a suitable House.
+Once a pupil has started at the College, any requests for a change of House or a change in status (boarding or day) should be made to the Deputy Head (Pastoral) and will only be possible in exceptional circumstances of pastoral need and if there is a space in a suitable House.
 Existing pupils will not be considered for places which become available at 14+ or 16+ as those places are reserved for external candidates applying for those places through the process outlined above.